nishajagan/nishajagan.github.io/chinookdb.md

-18. Provide a query that includes the purchased track name AND artist name with each invoice line item.
+**18. Provide a query that includes the purchased track name AND artist name with each invoice line item.**
 ```sql
 SELECT i.*,
        t.NAME  AS 'track',